haraksduggal/haraksduggal/README.md

 - 😄 Pronouns: she/her
 - 👀 I’m interested in Computer Science
 - 🌱 I love to spend time listening to podcasts, take photographs, read books and be myself
-- 👨‍💻 I’m a student.
-I am pursuing Bachelor's degree in Technology in CSE from Amity University Punjab.
+- 👨‍💻 I’m a student, pursuing Bachelor's degree in Technology {CSE} from Amity University Punjab.
 - 📫 How to reach me haraksduggal@gmail.com